kbardool/CarND-Advanced-Lane-Lines/Writeup-Advanced Lane Finding.md

 <figcaption class=caption>Example of compound binary thresholds </figcaption>
 <br>
 <img title="undistorted test1" alt="alt" src="./writeup_images/img_thresholding_test5_a.png"  style=" margin:10px 40px; width: 100%" />
-<figcaption class=caption>Example of image and selected compound threshold image</figcaption>
+<p align="center">Example of image and selected compound threshold image</p>
 <br>

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 Perspective transformation is done in <code class=redcode>perspectiveTransform()</code> located in `./common/sobel.py` lines 18 to 28.  `perspectiveTransform()` takes receives source (`source`) and destination (`dest`) points, and the image to transform.
 It first calls `cv2.getPerspectiveTransform()` to obtain the transformation matrix `M`.
 Next, it calls `cv2.warpPerspective()` to apply the perspective transformation on the input image using the calculated transformation matrix.